 In addition, Albany is a college town.
 There are a lot of students in Albany attending college, and as a result Albany provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The education level of Albany citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.65% of adults 25 and older in Albany have a college degree.
+The percentage of adults in Albany who are college-educated is close to the national average for all communities of 21.84%: 17.65% of the adults in Albany have a bachelor's degree or advanced degree.

 The per capita income in Albany in 2010 was $17,391, which is middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $69,564 for a family of four.
 However, Albany contains both very wealthy and poor people as well.
 Albany also has one of the higher rates of people living in poverty in the nation, with 33.81% of its population below the federal poverty line.